 The Downtown TIF was established on March 19, 2018 and the Fund is used to account for the tax increment revenues used for the redevelopment of portions of the City's Downtown area within the TIF boundary.
 Revenue sources include property tax increment revenue.
-Façade renovations and other public improvements are the primary expenditures of the fund.
+Façade renovations, utility relocations, land acquisitions, and other public improvements are the primary expenditures of the fund.